How To Prevent Dry Mouth While Sleeping

 Use A Humidifier

 External factors like dry air can exacerbate dry mouth symptoms.
 Navarro says, “Placing a humidifier next to your bed can also help raise moisture levels in the air.”
-This can be particularly helpful for those who live in naturally dry climates, whether it’s year-round or seasonal.
+This can be particularly helpful for those who live in naturally dry climates that lack humidity, whether it’s year-round or seasonal.

 Try A Different Position

 “Changing your sleep position can also help,” says Navarro.
 “Sleeping flat on your back may cause you to open your mouth and breathe through your mouth.
 So for some patients, it will help to add more pillows behind your head or sleep on your side.”

 Salt pulls moisture out of almost anything it touches — that includes you and your mouth.
 So, if you’re looking to minimize the effects of dry mouth, think about cutting back on your salt intake.

 Smoking is notorious for causing dry mouth or cottonmouth.
 If you’re waking up with dry mouth more often than you’d like, you might consider breaking the habit.